beeldengeluid/labs.beeldengeluid.nl/content/en/topics/ai-in-media.md

 ---
-title: AI, in en met het archief
+title: AI in en met het archief
 date: '2020-06-15T08:44:00.000+00:00'
 image: themes/media.png
 subtitle: Using media for machine learning, using machine learning for media